-‘Dance Moms’ Brynn Rumfallo Quits Dance Moms Over ‘Sexy’ Dance, But Is She Back On The Show?
+‘Dance Moms’ Brynn Rumfallo Quits ‘Dance Moms’ Over ‘Sexy’ Dance, But Is She Back On The Show?

 Currently, there is no word on whether or not the television show will continue without Abby into another season.

-Abby Lee Miller is also awaiting sentencing after she plead guilty to hiding almost $800,000 from the US government.
+Abby Lee Miller is also awaiting sentencing after she pleaded guilty to hiding almost $800,000 from the U.S. government.
 Miller blames her error on “bad advice,” but it could cost her up to two and a half years in jail.

 [Featured Image by Frazer Harrison/Getty Images]